scaleway/serverless-functions-node/README.md

 npm i @scaleway/serverless-functions
 ```

-Add the following in the file where your handle is definied:
+Add the following in the file where your handle is defined:

 ### For ES Modules